Tragedy Does Not Define Us

 I sat down at my computer this afternoon to write an article for my Blog.
 I knew this date was approaching, but it didn’t fully hit me, until I looked at my computer screen and saw the date spelled out as Tuesday, September 17.
 That’s when I felt the knot in my chest.

 The date, September 17th, doesn’t mean much to most people unless it happens to be their birthday, a close friend or relative’s birthday, wedding anniversary, or anniversary of some other important life event.
-For two of my siblings and me, it is the date we lost half our family.
+For two of my siblings and me, it is the date that we lost half our family.

 By the time I arrived at my desk, my office phone was ringing.
 On the other end of the line, was my Aunt Barbara.
 She was my dad’s sister and she lived with my parents and my sister, Marjorie.
 She helped my dad care for my mother and sister who were both physically and somewhat mentally challenged.
 In a shaking voice, Aunt Barbara told me that my dad had shot and killed my mom and sister while they were sleeping, and then turned the gun on himself.
 Aunt Barbara discovered the bodies that morning when she woke up.